openAGI/tefla/docs/style_guide.md

 > `tensorflow::Tensor`

-#### Links to TensorFlow source code
+#### Links to Tefla source code

 To link to source code, use a link starting with:
-`https://github.com/tensorflow/tensorflow/blob/master`, followed by the file path starting *from* the GitHub project root.
+`https://github.com/openAGI/tefla/tree/master/tefla`, followed by the file path starting *from* the GitHub project root.
 (That is, don't repeat the name of the GitHub repository a second time).